grizzlyware/aero-rich-additionals/README.md

 - Pages
 - Shipping Methods

-Pass the model class to the `add` or helper methods, and then chain methods to configure the attribute.
+Pass the model class to the `add` or helper methods on the `RichAdditionals` facade, and then chain methods to configure the attribute, if required.

 ```php
 <?php